Advanced Groups

 • MAC Address.

 An active LDAP connection is only necessary if you want to have specific users or groups as part of the rule.
-Without the connection, the Client is limited and can only find the user and group information that the operating system (OS) provides.
-Refer to LDAP Domain for configuration steps.
+Without the connection, the Agent is limited and can only find the user and group information that the operating system (OS) provides.
+For more details refer to LDAP Domain.